thelfer/tfel/docs/web/drucker-prager-cap.md

 \newcommand{\ets}[1]{{\left.#1\right|_{t+\Delta\,t}}}
 \newcommand{\transpose}[1]{{#1^{\mathrm{T}}}}

-This paper is dedicated to the implementation a multi-surface, compressible, perfect plastic behaviour.
+This paper is dedicated to the implementation of a multi-surface, compressible, perfect plastic behaviour.

 # Description